Hypothalamic Dysfunction: Causes, Diagnosis and Treatment

 Individuals with hypothalamic dysfunction may struggle with temperature regulation, experiencing frequent episodes of overheating or chills.
 This occurs because the hypothalamus is responsible for maintaining the body's internal temperature.

-Diagnosing Hypothalamic Dysfunction
+How Is Hypothalamic Dysfunction Diagnosed?

-Treatment Options for Hypothalamic Dysfunction
+What Are the Treatment Options for Hypothalamic Dysfunction?

 Hormone Replacement Therapy